 By the time your kid turns 2, they have a tenuous understanding of those things called “birthdays.”
 But honestly, if they never marked the anniversary of their second year around the sun, they probably wouldn’t be too bummed about it.
 Although you may be.
 Frankly, the fact that you’ve kept the kid alive and thriving for a full 730 days it worthy of celebration.
-You’re throwing a party, dammit!
+You’re throwing a birthday party for a 2-year-old, dammit!

-Just because you’re crazy enough to let a squadron of toddlers high on food coloring, into your home, it doesn’t mean you’re ready for the challenge.
+Just because you’re crazy enough to let a squadron of toddlers high on food coloring into your home doesn’t mean you’re ready for the challenge, though.
 You may just need some tips on how to throw a 2-year-old birthday party.

 Seriously.
 What’s the point?
 There’s nothing that really makes a 2-year-old birthday party much different than a chaotic playdate.
 That’s because the kids don’t really get what’s going on.
 Sure, they’ll have fun.
 But they could have just as much fun next week, or next month, or (gasp) next year when they know what a birthday is.